TylerHan1226/Riff-Harbor/README.md

           "This field is required." || "Price must be greater than 0" ],
         "details": [
-          "This field is required." || "Details must be greater than 20 characters" ],
+          "This field is required." || "Details must be greater than 25 characters" ],
         "body": [
-          "This field is required." || "Details must be under 100 characters" ],
+          "This field is required." || "Body must be under 100 characters" ],
         "fretboard": [
-          "This field is required." || "Details must be under 100 characters" ],
+          "This field is required." || "Fretboard must be under 100 characters" ],
         "is_used": [
           "This field is required."